labplus-cn/mpython-docs/docs/en/library/mPython/bluebit.rst

 ==================================================

-`blue:bit` The module provides the mPython Board library of bluebit kit。
+`blue:bit` The module provides the mPython Board library of bluebit kit.

 .. contents::